watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    - To complete this lab setup (including [Task 5: Create a Service Principal](#Task-5-Create-a-Service-Principal)) ensure your account includes the following:

-     - Has the [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use.
+     - Has the [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you use.

-     - Is a [Member](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
+     - Is a [Member](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you use.
 (Guest users will not have the necessary permissions).

-     > **Note** If you do not meet these requirements you may have to ask another member user with subscription owner rights to login to the portal and execute the create service principal step ahead of time.
+     > **Note** If you do not meet these requirements, ask another member user with subscription owner rights to login to the portal and execute the task to create the service principal.

    - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in [Task 6: Deploy ARM Template](#Task-6-Deploy-ARM-Template).
 You'll need eight cores if following the exact instructions in the lab, more if you choose additional agents or larger VM sizes.
-If you execute the steps required before the lab, you will be able to see if you need to request more cores in your sub.
+Execute the steps required before the lab to see if you need to request more cores in your sub.

 2. An account in Azure DevOps.